sergiotasconmorales/imp_vqa/README.md

         python introspect/add_question_ids_to_introspect.py

-6. Finally, we add the predicted relations to Introspect, and create the version in the data format of LXMERT.
+6. Finally, we add the predicted relations to Introspect.

         python introspect/add_rels_to_introspect.py